luis-valdez/Learning-Journal/week9.md

 ***
 ### Antifragile
 Fragile is something that breaks or gets damaged when bad things happen to it.
 Antifragile is something that gets better with the difficulties that it faces.
-This past month I felt like I had the whole world on my shoulders, but now that It's almost over and there is no more stress I realize how much I have grown personally and profesionally.
+This past month I felt like I had the whole world on my shoulders.
+It was just too much to handle, too many deliveries, too many bugs, too many features and not so much time.
+Now it's almost over and there is no more stress I realize how much I have grown personally and profesionally.
 You can't get more antifragile than that.
 I still have a lot to learn.
 But I think that I'm in the right path.